sekai-soft/guide-nitter-self-hosting/docs/i-only-want-a-nitter-instance.md

 * Optional `INSTANCE_TITLE`: Name of your Nitter instance shown on the web UI
 * Optional `INSTANCE_THEME`: Default theme of the web UI.
 Available options are `Black`, `Dracula`, `Mastodon`, `Nitter`, `Pleroma`, `Twitter` and `Twitter Dark`.
 * Optional `INSTANCE_INFINITE_SCROLL`: Whether to enable infinite scrolling.
 Enabling this option will load Javascript on the web UI.
 Set it to `1` to enable.
+* Optional `INSTANCE_HOSTNAME`: The hostname used to render public-facing URLs such as hyperlinks in RSS feeds.

 3. Run the services
 ```